-Not every species of marten is a “pine marten” Much the same as “weasel”, when we hear the term “pine marten” it can be unclear what exact species is being referred to.
+Not all species of marten are “pine martens” Much the same as “weasel”, when we hear the term “pine marten”, it can be unclear what exact species is being referred to.
 Pine martens are not considered to be a polyphyletic group, but this common name is often mistakenly applied to every Martes species.
-The term “pine marten” refers to the European pine marten, but it is also frequently applied to the American marten, due to their similar appearance.
+The term “pine marten” refers to the European pine marten (Martes martes), but it is also frequently applied to the American marten (Martes americana), due to their similar appearance.
 This shared common name can lead to confusion, since both of these mustelids are actually their own species, and (as their names suggest) live on completely different continents.
 The word “pine” can also be misleading, given neither of these semi-arboreal species use pine trees exclusively.
-Similarly, the beech marten does not have a preference for beech trees.
-If you hear an animal screaming in the night, it is unlikely a marten Like with the fisher, there is a rumour that martens scream like a banshee in the night.
-There are even videos on YouTube perpetuating this belief, despite the fact that we never actually see the animal.
-Martens are stealth, mostly silent mustelids and rarely give their location by making unnecessary loud noises.
-They are described as elusive for a reason.
-We hypothesise that these screams are likely coming from other, more vocal animals like the red fox, or possibly even a marten’s distressed prey.
+Similarly, the beech marten (Martes foina) does not have a preference for beech trees.

-The term “pine marten” refers to the European pine marten, but it is also frequently applied to the American marten, due to their similar appearance.
+The term “pine marten” refers to the European pine marten (Martes martes), but it is also frequently applied to the American marten (Martes americana), due to their similar appearance.
 This shared common name can lead to confusion, since both of these mustelids are actually their own species, and (as their names suggest) live on completely different continents.

 The word “pine” can also be misleading, given neither of these semi-arboreal species use pine trees exclusively.
-Similarly, the beech marten does not have a preference for beech trees.
+Similarly, the beech marten (Martes foina) does not have a preference for beech trees.

 #1 American Marten (Martes americana)